shuftipro/RESTful-API-v1.3/on-site_without_ocr/readme.md

 	Required: **Yes** Type: **string** Length: **2 characters**

-	Send the 2 characters long [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) country code of where your customer is from.
-Please consult [Supported Countries](countries.md) for country codes.
+	You may omit this parameter if you don't want to enforce country verification.
+If a valid country code is provided, then the proofs for document verification or address verification must be from the same country.
+Country code must be a valid [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) country code.
+Please consult Supported Countries for country codes.

 * ## language